yvelikova/axway-open-docs/content/en/docs/apigw_oauth/gw_oauth_client.md

 Exposed on path: `/client/google/authorize`

 This policy is used in the authorization code flow when API Gateway is acting as an OAuth client.
 It redirects the resource owner's user agent to the Google authorization server, where they are asked to log in and grant access to the requested scope.
-It uses the **Redirect resource owner to Authz Server** filter (see [Redirect resource owner to authorization server](/docs/apigw_oauth/oauth_client_filters/oauth_client_redirect)).
+It uses the **Redirect resource owner to Authz Server** filter.

 ### Google Access Calendar Resource sample policy

 Exposed on path: `/client/google/calendar`

 This policy is used to access the protected resource (Google Calendar).
-It uses the the **Retrieve OAuth Client Access Token from Token Storage** filter (see [Retrieve OAuth client access token from token storage](/docs/apigw_oauth/oauth_client_filters/oauth_client_get_token) to retrieve the access token received from Google from the API Gateway client access token store.
+It uses the the **Retrieve OAuth Client Access Token from Token Storage** filter to retrieve the access token received from Google from the API Gateway client access token store.

 ### Google Authorize Callback sample policy

 Exposed on path: `/client/google/callback`

 This policy is used when Google returns the authorization code to the callback URL listener on API Gateway.
-It uses the **Get OAuth Access Token** filter (see [Get OAuth client access token](/docs/apigw_oauth/oauth_client_filters/oauth_client_authorise)) to exchange the authorization code for an access token.
+It uses the **Get OAuth Access Token** filter to exchange the authorization code for an access token.

 ## Configure OAuth client application credentials